benhoneywill/hikerherd/README.md

 hikerherd is built using the Blitz framework, you can read [the Blitz docs](https://blitzjs.com/docs) to find out more.

-More in-depth documentation for the setup, development and running of hikerherd is a work in progress.
+More in-depth documentation for the setup, development and deployment of hikerherd is a work in progress.

 ## Show your support